Pedestrian Accident Lawyer in Southfield, MI

 • Wear highly visible or reflective clothing at night.

-• Stay observant in parking areas, especially when walking with small children.
+• Stay observant in parking lots, especially when walking with small children.